 Read Pet Insurance Policy Requirements

 Age: It is important to check out the plan’s restrictions to know whether or not your pet qualifies for the cover in terms of age.
 Every pet policy has a minimum age requirement, with most starting at eight weeks, but you can also find some that accept 6 or 7-week-old pets.
 Also, check the upper age limits if your pet is a senior.
 Some insurance policies have no upper age limit, but you must enroll your pet before a certain age; for example, from 9 to 14 years of age.
 When your pet is above these ages, the policy might only cover basic wellness checkups, not illness.

 Breed: Although most pet insurance policies will not necessarily exclude certain species, sometimes they limit coverage based on breed-specific conditions.
 ACL surgery and Hip Dysplasia are the main restrictions for medical pet policy.

 Vet exams: Check whether you must have a vet exam for the previous year before registering your pet for a cover.
-Even if it is not needed, it is a good idea to take your pet for a vet exam as soon as you can after registering for a policy.
+Even if it is not needed, taking your pet for a vet exam as soon as you can after registering for a policy is a good idea.
 This is because insurance providers will use the first exam after registering to determine whether your pet is healthy.

 Consider the Coverage Levels

 Nowadays, veterinary costs have increased, and sometimes, low coverage limits may not be realistic.
 So, go for a plan covering the actual costs of unexpected accidents or illnesses.
 Some insurance companies have a huge collection of high coverage limits, such as unlimited coverage, so that you and your pet are covered well if unexpected things happen.
 Choosing the right pet insurance requires some research.
 Although it can be confusing, it is worth it.
 So, follow this guide while picking the best pet insurance for your pet.